on-api/on-api/dataformats.md

  * 520A01036162630203313233

 ### dhcpIdentifier
-To better accommodate all scenarios the separate suboptions of DHCP option 82 have been split up and also options for DHCPv6 have been added.
+To better accommodate all scenarios the separate sub-options of DHCP option 82 have been split up and also options for DHCPv6 have been added.
 The values is expected to have a readable text representation.

-This replaces the old hex encoded option82 dataformat.
+This replaces the old hex encoded option82 data format.

  * JSON object
  * Readable text representation of the value